-Writing resume is only half the task done when preparing for job interviews.
+Writing a resume is only half the task done when preparing for job interviews.

 Do your homework